WooodHead/docs/2018/code/docker/docker-command.md

    # inspect running docker container
    docker inspect [container-name|container-id]
+   It will show you detailed configuration and runtime information about a container.

    # start docker container
-   docker container start [container-name|container-id]
+   docker container start [container-name|container-id] It will restart a stopped(Exited) container.

    # enter container
-   docker container exec -it [container-name|containerid] bash
+   docker container exec -it [container-name|containerid] bash Lets you run a new process inside of a running container.
+It\'s useful for attaching the shell of your Docker host to a terminal inside of a running container.
+This command will start a new Bash shell inside of a running container and connect to it

    # stop docker container
    docker container stop [container-name|container-id] stop command is far more polite. it gives the process inside of the container a heads-up that it\'s about to be stopped, giving it chance to get things in order before the end comes. the magic behind the sences here can be explained with Linux/POSIX signals. docker container stop sends a SIGTERM singal to the PID 1 process inside of the container.
 As we just said, this gives the process a chance to clean things up and gracefully sht itself down.
 If it doesn\'t exit with 10 seconds, it will receive a SIGKILL.
 This is effectively the bullet to the head.
 But hey, it got 10 seconds to sort itself out first!

+   # pause container
+   docker container pause [container-name|container-id] stopping or pausing the container does not destroy the container or any data stored in it.

    # rm  docker container
    docker container rm  [container-name|container-id] docker container rm  [comtainer-name|container-id] -f -f flag : the container will be killed without warning.
-   "docker container rm [container-name|container-id] -f" doesn\'t bother asking nicely with SIGTERM, it goes straight to the SIGKILL.
+   "docker container rm [container-name|container-id] -f" doesn\'t bother asking nicely with SIGTERM, it goes straight to the SIGKILL. docker container rm $(docker container ls -aq) -f The procedure will forcible destory all cainters without giving them a chance to clean up.
+This should never be performed on production system or systems running important containers.

   # main process
   docker container run --name percy -it alpine:latest /bin/bash